Do you know anyone who is looking for help with their addictions and mental health?

 1. Health Insurance: Insurance through the federal government is available through Medicare, Medicaid, or an insurance plan offered through the Affordable Care Act Marketplace.
 Government insurance and ACA healthcare plans are prohibited from denying coverage or charging more to cover a pre-existing condition, including mental health issues or substance abuse.

 The Affordable Care Act (ACA) Marketplace is a health insurance marketplace that allows people to buy health plans.
-The Marketplace offers a range of health plans that meet common coverage standards.
+The Marketplace offers a range of health plans that meet coverage standards.

 3. Disability benefits: Social Security Disability Insurance (SSDI) or “Disability” provides monthly payments to people who have a disability that stops or limits their ability to work.
-Applying for disability benefits can be a good option even if you’re able to work, but it’s probably a necessity if mental illness is preventing or severely limiting you from finding or keeping a job.
+Applying for disability benefits can be a good option even if you’re able to work, but it’s a necessity if mental illness is preventing or severely limiting you from finding a job.

 4. Community mental health centers: These centers offer low-cost or free care on a sliding scale to the public.
 Typical services include emergency services, therapy, and psychiatric care for adults and for children.
 You can expect to go through an interview that determines the care you will receive.